geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 We don't.
 Bert was training fine with float16.

 ##### **Geohot** [[00:05:28](https://www.youtube.com/watch?v=_mJIF112c5k&t=328)]
-I mean, yeah, but float16 is .
+I mean, yeah, but float16 is.
 No, no, no.

 ##### **Chenyu** [[00:05:32](https://www.youtube.com/watch?v=_mJIF112c5k&t=332)]
 So it cannot.
 I understand that there are somewhere divided by the gradient accumulation number.
 Right.
 So it's a bit worse.
 But it should only affect convergence a bit and not having eval basically being 0.
 Eval being 0 is just wrong, I think.